img

 Three people were killed in the Monday afternoon shooting, including a security guard at the center.

-The suspects believed to be responsible for a shooting at the San Diego Islamic Center have been identified as two teens, ages 17 and 19.
-Three people were killed in the Monday afternoon shooting, including a security guard at the center.
+The suspects believed to be responsible for the Monday shooting at the San Diego Islamic Center have been identified by police at two teens.
+Speaking with NBC, two senior law enforcement officials briefed on the investigation and a federal law enforcement official identified the suspects in the shooting as Caleb Vazquez (also identified as Velasquez), 18, and Cain Clark, 17.
+Three people were killed in the shooting, including a security guard at the center.

-Chief Scott Wahl of the San Diego police said in a press conference that the two male teens "appeared to have died from self-inflicted gunshot wounds.
+At a press conference earlier in the afternoon, Wahl said that the two male teens "appeared to have died from self-inflicted gunshot wounds.
 There were no officers involved in firing their weapons."
 He said the information was "still very preliminary" at that point.

 Wahl said that officers received reports of an active shooter at the Islamic Center at around 11:43 am local time, and that within four minutes, officers arrived on scene "and observed, immediately, three deceased, what appeared to be deceased, victims out in front."
 An active shooter response was deployed.
 He said that officers, at around the same time, also received calls for shots fired a few blocks away from the mosque, where a landscaper was shot at but not hit.